Judge hits 50th, Ohtani also goes deep as Angels edge Yanks – KION546

 Frankie Montas (4-11), obtained in a trade with Oakland at the beginning of the month, allowed three home runs in the loss.
 He gave up four earned runs and eight hits in six innings.

+“I thought I threw the ball pretty good, I just couldn’t keep it in the ballpark,” Montas said.

-Luis Rengifo and ex-Yankee Mike Ford homered for the Angels along with Ohtani, the two-way star who won last year’s AL MVP award.
+Luis Rengifo and ex-Yankee Mike Ford homered for the Angels along with Ohtani.

 Anthony Rizzo also connected for New York.